huseyindeniz/oar.apps.webspa/README.md

 ## TODOs
 - Create a basic create-react-app -> DONE
 - Create a branching strategy -> DONE
-- Create a environment management infra -> DONE
+- Create an environment management infra -> DONE
 - Create the CI/CD actions -> defined but not added yet
 - Create teams and their workflows -> DONE
 - Decide and configure the unit testing structure for the app.
 The code coverage of the unit tests should be at least 80%. ->
+- Find integration test tools.

 ## Note
 I'm trying to establish a whole workflow for a microservices project.
 That's why I prepared the following workflows.
 But, I'm the only developer who is working on this project currently :)